gae-init/gae-init-docs/main/templates/howto/add_config.md

 {% raw %}
-Bunch of configuration variables are already being stored in our datastore and they are available globally accross the app.
+A bunch of configuration variables are already being stored in our datastore and they are available globally across the app.
 If you want to get the `brand_name` in Python you can access it with `config.CONFIG_DB.brand_name` and from HTML files via Jinja2 `{{config.CONFIG_DB.brand_name}}`.